Alejogb1/job-board/blog-data/how-to-obtain-fold-specific-training-accuracies-in-k-fold-cross-validation-in-r.md

 id: "how-to-obtain-fold-specific-training-accuracies-in-k-fold-cross-validation-in-r"
 ---

-Okay, let's tackle this.
-I remember back on the 'Project Nightingale' initiative, we had a real need for granular performance metrics within our model validation process.
+,  I remember back on the 'Project Nightingale' initiative, we had a real need for granular performance metrics within our model validation process.
 We were using k-fold cross-validation quite extensively, but the standard aggregated accuracy wasn't cutting it.
 We needed to see *exactly* how well the model was performing on each fold to diagnose any inconsistencies.
 So, here's how we went about it, explained in a way that I hope demystifies things.

 The crux of the matter is that standard implementations of k-fold cross-validation often only give you the average performance across all folds.
 This can mask significant variations.
 To get those fold-specific accuracies, you need to essentially "peel back" the layers of abstraction that these functions provide.
 The approach generally involves manually setting up the folds, training a model within each fold's training data, and then evaluating that specific model against the corresponding test data.
 This is a tad more work, but the insights gained are well worth it.